Salina, Kansas: Climate

 Salina lies in the transition area between North America's humid subtropical (Köppen Cfa) and humid continental climate (Köppen Dfa) zones.
 Consequently, summers are typically hot and humid, and winters are typically cold and dry.
-On average, January is coldest, July is hottest, and May has the greatest precipitation.
+On average, January is coldest (and most dry), July is hottest, and May has the greatest precipitation.

 Salina is in a region prone to severe thunderstorms with damaging winds, hail, and tornadoes.
 On June 21, 1969, an F3 tornado struck the southern part of the city, severely damaging or destroying more than 100 homes and businesses and injuring 60 people.
 On September 25, 1973, a second F3 tornado passed through the southeast part of town, injuring six people and destroying two houses and a trailer park.
 On June 11, 2008, another EF3 tornado passed on the south side of the town, severely damaging several buildings.

 The annual average temperature in Salina is 56.1 °F. The monthly daily average temperature ranges from 31.0 °F in January to 81.1 °F in July.
 The high temperature reaches or exceeds 90 °F an average of 67.6 days per year and reaches or exceeds 100 °F an average of 15.9 days per year.
 The low temperature falls below the freezing point, 32 °F, an average of 115.5 days per year and below 0 °F an average of 2.1 days per year.
 The hottest temperature recorded in Salina is 118 °F on August 13, 1936; the coldest temperature recorded is −31 °F on February 13, 1905.

 On average, Salina receives 32.2 in of precipitation per year with the largest share being received from May to August.
 The average relative humidity is 64%.
 Snowfall averages 16.6 in per year.
+Snowfall is most prevalent in January, with 6 in.